peteroupc/peteroupc.github.io/random.md

 In general, the bigger that "random" content is, the greater the justification to use a manually-seeded PRNG and a custom seed to generate that content.
 The following are special cases:

 1. If the game needs reproducible "random" content only at the start of the game session (e.g., a "random" game board or a "random" order of virtual cards) and that content is small (say, no more than a hundred numbers):
-    - The game SHOULD NOT use a manually-seeded PRNG unless the seed is based on a "code" or "password" entered by the user.
+    - The game should not use a manually-seeded PRNG unless the seed is based on a "code" or "password" entered by the user.
 This is a good sign that the game ought to store the "random" content instead of a seed.
 2. In a networked game where multiple computers (e.g., multiple players, or a client and server) have a shared view of the game state and random numbers are used to update that game state:
-    - The game SHOULD NOT use a manually-seeded PRNG where predicting a random outcome could give a player a significant and unfair advantage (e.g., the random number is the result of a die roll, or the top card of the draw pile, for a board or card game).
-The game MAY use such a PRNG in other cases to ensure the game state is consistent among computers, including in physics simulations and AI.
+    - The game should not use a manually-seeded PRNG where predicting a random outcome could give a player a significant and unfair advantage (e.g., the random number is the result of a die roll, or the top card of the draw pile, for a board or card game).
+The game may use such a PRNG in other cases to ensure the game state is consistent among computers, including in physics simulations and AI.

 > **Examples:**
 >
 > 1. Suppose a game generates a map with random terrain (which uses lots of random numbers) and shows the player a "code" to generate that map (such as a barcode or a string of letters and digits).
 In this case, the game&mdash;
 >
->     - MAY change the algorithm it uses to generate random maps, but
+>     - may change the algorithm it uses to generate random maps, but
->     - SHOULD use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
+>     - should use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
->     - SHOULD continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.
+>     - should continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.
 >
 > 2. Suppose a game implements a chapter that involves navigating a randomly generated dungeon with randomly scattered monsters and items.
 If the layout of the dungeon, monsters, and items has to be the same for a given week and for all players, the game can seed a PRNG with a hash code generated from the current week, the current month, the current year, and, optionally, a constant sequence of bits.